Cabinets on-Demand on-Line™

 For further details see:STEP 5: Colours & profiles > Unfinished 18mm MDF

-Cabinets on-demand does offer most cabinets models with this 'Style' of finish at very low cost.
+Cabinets on-Demand on-Line does offer most cabinets models with this 'Style' of finish at very low cost.

 For Long Haul shipping the cabinets components are stored in a specially sized box, to be shipped as one or more "skids" - to ensure it can withstand the rigors of transshipments and rough handling by carriers.
 The skid, which can be 100 - 900 kg is loaded by fork lift in the factory and is easily opened at the Delivery Address by opening the top and removing the contents as required.

 Unfortunately for outlying areas it is not always possible to provide